-You may think that introverts will be on the losing end when it comes to sales, since you need to talk a lot and be outgoing and actually do everything that you would expect from an extrovert.
+You may think introverts will be on the losing end in sales since you need to talk a lot, be outgoing, and do everything that you would expect from an extrovert.

-The first association you might have of a great salesman is someone with smooth words, always smiling and a lot of charm.
+The first association you might have with a great salesman is someone with smooth words, always smiling, and a lot of charm.

-It’s someone who talks about lots of different topics and in passing, he receives a commission check.
+So it should be someone who talks about many different topics, and he receives a commission check in passing.

 Others imagine the typical and slimy used car salesman.

-The same as in marketing, the key in sales is to know your potential customer’s needs, greeds and pains, and then to know how to help them with your product or service.
+Like in marketing, the key in sales is to know your potential customer’s needs, greed, and pains and then to know how to help them with your product or service.

-While extroverts keep talking and smiling, introverts take the time to listen well to the potential customer and in doing so, they find out the needs, greeds and pains.
+While extroverts keep talking and smiling, introverts take the time to listen well to potential customers, and in doing so, they find out their needs, greed, and pains.

-So, in contrast to extroverts, introverts rather do the following things when it comes to sales:
+So, in contrast to extroverts, introverts instead do the following things when it comes to sales:

 1) They prepare and think about possible objections

-The preparation part is very important to introverts, so they prepare in learning about the product or service as much as they can, but also about the potential customer and potential objections they might have.
+The preparation part is very important to introverts, so they prepare to learn about the product or service as much as possible, the potential customer, and their potential objections.

 However, based on what the potential customer is saying, introverts will also determine if their product or service can help in the first place.

-So, they value a longer lasting quality relationship in which they get to know the customer and can help them for a longer term.
+So, they value a longer-lasting quality relationship in which they get to know the customer and can help them for the longer term.

-In contrast, having a higher number of friends or rather acquaintances, extroverts keep more on the surface of things which translates also into the sales world.
+In contrast, by having more friends or acquaintances, extroverts keep more on the surface of things, which also translates into the sales world.

 The results are often rather many short-term successes and likely more unhappy customers.